NMRLipids/Databank/Scripts/Docker/README.md

    # Run tests
    ./runtests.sh
    ```

+   You can specify additional arguments to the `pytest` via
+   `./runtests.sh -vx`

+   For full list of accepted flags, please look at [pytest documentation](https://docs.pytest.org/en/6.2.x/usage.html).

    Do not forget to add this new package to the requirements.txt!

 3. When done testing: